quii/mockingjay-server/README.md

 - The contract is defined once, rather than dispersed across different scripts which you have to keep in sync.
 - Entirely language agnostic.
 If you speak HTTP you can use mockingjay.
 - Checks the structure of the data (currently JSON is the only type checked) rather than the contents, which will reduce flakiness of your builds.
-- Efforts have been made to make sure mockingjay is fast, to help you keep your feedback loops tight.
+- Both the fake server and CDCs are really fast to run, to help keep your builds fast.

 #### Drawbacks/constraints